Swamplight: Publication history

 The module was written by Jean Rabe and published by TSR.

 Contents

 The module is a "general adventure" which can be set anywhere.
-This module, set in a dangerous swamp, is designed for characters of level 7 to 9.
+This module, set in a dangerous swamp, is designed for player characters of level 7 to 9.

 This module features an introduction for the Dungeon Master (DM) on the adventure; an Adventure Background for information for both the DM and the players; and finally a section guiding the DM through the encounters up to the resolution of the module.

 Reception

 Gene Alloway reviewed Swamplight in a 1993 issue of White Wolf.
 He stated that it has good content and "is a great adventure for the price".
 He also noted that it "should keep your players more than busy for a night.
-If this is the trend in adventures for this series, 1 am looking forward to the next".
+If this is the trend in adventures for this series, I am looking forward to the next".
 Overall, Alloway rated the module a 4 out of a possible 5.